arm/arm-toolchain/arm-software/linux/docs/PortingFromACfL.md

-# ACfL to ATfL Porting Guide
+# ACfL to ATfL porting guide

-This document outlines the key differences between using the Arm Toolchain for Linux (ATfL) and the Arm Compiler for Linux (ACfL).
-It also lists command-line options and macros that can be used with ATfL as alternatives to those used in ACfL.
+This section describes the key differences between using the Arm Toolchain for Linux (ATfL) and the Arm Compiler for Linux (ACfL).
+It also lists command-line options and macros that you can use with ATfL as alternatives to those used in ACfL.

-Both toolchains provide frontends for compiling C, C++, and Fortran code, and the names of these frontends are consistent across both: `armclang` for C, `armclang++` for C++, and `armflang` for Fortran.
+Both toolchains provide frontends for compiling C, C++, and Fortran code.
+The names of these frontends are consistent across both: `armclang` for C, `armclang++` for C++, and `armflang` for Fortran.

-The quadmath is supported by ATfL, while it was not supported by ACfL.
+ATfL supports quadruple precision real and complex types.
+ACfL does not.

-## Reference Version
+## Reference version

 |Compiler                      |Version|
 |------------------------------|-------|